rifaterdemsahin/assesment/formula/video_script.md

 ## 🟢 PROMPTER (A-ROLL) | 0:30 - 0:50 (20s)
 *(Action: Slapping hood of futuristic buggy 🏎️)*

 **"Meet the ATW.
 Assess.
 Train.
 Workshop.
-This is your All Terrain Vehicle.
-It eats chaos for breakfast.
-It turns your team from scared hikers into off-road beasts.
+She's not pretty.
+She smells like burnt Docker containers and regret.
+But she'll get you there. *(pats hood)* Sorry baby, I didn't mean that.
+You're beautiful.
 Let's pop the hood."**

 ---